For the first time in a decade, Samsung announces a new OLED TV

 That said, some may see this as an about-face by the company, which for years has argued that its QLED models were superior to OLED.

-From Samsung's standpoint, however, the company says it wants to offer customers even more choices to customize the technology suited to their needs and preferences - an idea that allows Samsung to defend its stalwart defense of QLED while branching into the burgeoning OLED TV market.
+From Samsung's standpoint, however, the company says it wants to offer customers more choice – an idea that allows Samsung to stick to its stalwart defense of QLED while also branching into the burgeoning OLED TV market.

 So how much is it going to cost?

-Pre-orders for the Samsung S95B have already gone live on the company's US website and it appears that the 65-inch QN65S95BAFXZA will go on sale for $3,499 while the smaller 55-inch QN55S95BAFXZA will cost just $2,399.
+Pre-orders for the Samsung S95B have already gone live on the company's US website.
+It appears that the 65-inch QN65S95BAFXZA will go on sale for $3,499, while the 55-inch QN55S95BAFXZA will cost $2,399.
 Unfortunately, neither set has a release date or even a release window yet.

-Compared to its competitors, the Samsung S95B is a bit more expensive.
-The LG C1 OLED, for example, can be found for $1,246 for the 55-inch model on Amazon, while the 65-inch model can be found for $1,999 on Best Buy.
+Compared to TVs from its competitors, the Samsung S95B is a bit more expensive, at least in the US.
+The LG C1 OLED, for example, can be found for $1,245 for the 55-inch model on Amazon, while the 65-inch model can be found for $1,999 on Best Buy.

-As for how well it stands up to current OLED TVs, well, that we'll just have to wait and see.
+As for how well the Samsung S95B stands up to current OLED TVs, we'll have to wait until we're able to get one in for review – watch this space.

 - Looking for the best TVs of 2022?
 We can help!